 Easier to travel to than you might imagine, Tahiti's Faa'a International Airport is under 8 hours by air from Los Angeles (LAX) airport, with daily nonstop flights.
 As far south of the equator as Hawaii is north, Tahiti is halfway between California and Australia, on the same side of the International Date Line as North America, and in the same time zone as Hawaii (only three hours behind California from March to October and two hours behind California from November to March).

-The capital, Papeete, is located on the northwest coast with the only international airport in the region, Faa'a International Airport, situated 5 km (3.1 mi) from the town centre.
+The capital, Papeete, is located on the northwest coast with the only international airport in the region, Faa'a International Airport, situated 5 km (3.1 mi) from the town center.
 Tahiti was originally settled by Polynesians between 300 and 800 CE.
 They comprise about 70% of the island's population with the rest made up of Europeans, Chinese, and those of mixed heritage.
-The island was proclaimed a colony of France in 1880 although it was not until 1946 that the indigenous Tahitians were legally authorised to be French citizens.
+The island was proclaimed a colony of France in 1880 although it was not until 1946 that the indigenous Tahitians were legally authorized to be French citizens.
 French is the only official language although the Tahitian language (Reo Maohi) is widely spoken.
 It was part of the Kingdom of Tahiti until its annexation by France in 1880.
-English is laso widely spoken in the tourisated areas, and at all hotels and most resturants and boutiques.
+English is also widely spoken in the touristic areas, and at all hotels and most restaurants and boutiques.

 Frequently Asked Questions: